gpetrousis/FoodJammingUI/README.md

 ### As a reviewer:
 * Read the ticket and understand the task/problem/bug.
-* don't be afraid to ask questions.
+* Don't be afraid to ask questions.
 * Checkout the branch and test the changes.
 * Read the changes and think how to improve the code.
 * Reason about every comment you leave.